Office of VA/DoD Health Affairs

 VA/DoD Medical Sharing Office (MSO)

-- Collaborates, facilitates, and sustains effective partnerships and mutually supportive relationships on all matters related to joint health care initiatives and activities between VHA and the Department of Defense (DoD), Defense Health Agency (DHA), and TRICARE Health Plan.
+- Collaborates, facilitates, and sustains effective partnerships and mutually supportive relationships on matters related to joint health care initiatives and activities between VHA, MHS, and the TRICARE Health Plan.

-- Provides national-level policy guidance and oversight for sharing medical resources between VHA and DoD.
+- Provides national-level policy guidance and oversight for sharing health care resources between VHA and MHS.

 - Provides national-level policy guidance and oversight for the VA/DoD Health Care Sharing Incentive Fund (aka Joint Incentive Fund or JIF) Program.

-- Provides guidance on DoD TRICARE with embedded VA TRICARE Liaisons who promote DoD/VHA sharing; serves as points of contact for regional TRICARE issues supporting VHA’s transition efforts for Veterans and Servicemembers; and enhances VA/DoD bi-directional communications through monthly training for VAMC and VISN staff on TRICARE referrals, authorizations and billing processes.
+- Provides guidance on DoD TRICARE with embedded VA TRICARE Liaisons who promote DoD/VHA sharing; serves as point of contact for regional TRICARE issues supporting VHA’s transition efforts for Veterans and Servicemembers; and enhances VA/DoD bi-directional communications through monthly training for VA Medical Center (VAMC) and Veterans Integrated Services Network (VISN) staff on TRICARE referrals, authorizations, and billing processes.

-- Provides senior-level leadership and direction for the support and accomplishment of all healthcare related VHA/DoD JSP goals, objectives, strategies/milestones, and performance measures encompassing the use of medical resource sharing agreements.
+- Provides senior-level leadership and direction for the support and accomplishment of all healthcare related VHA/DoD JSP goals, objectives, strategies/milestones, and performance measures encompassing the use of health care resource sharing agreements.

 Federal Recovery Consultant Office (FRCO)